VVJia/VVJia.github.io/_pages/about.md

 - AI for Healthcare
 - Multimodal Learning

-I am particularly driven to bridge AI innovation and clinical practice, translating algorithms into real-world applications that enhance patient outcomes.
+I am particularly driven to bridge AI innovation and clinical practice, translating algorithms into real-world applications that enhance patient outcomes — as demonstrated in our collaborative tumor diagnosis system below! 👇✨.

 # 🔥 News
 - *2025.05*: &nbsp;🎉🎉 Our paper accepted to CVPRW 2025 (oral presentation)!